robbpriestley/Jogtracks/README.md

 * POST /api/auth/signin
 * POST /api/auth/changepassword

-Here is a working example REST call using cURL.
+Here is a example REST call using cURL.
 Note the use of **basic authentication** and the query string containing a valid **token**.
 For more information on how this works, see the [Security Model](#security-model) section below.
+In order for this to work, a currently valid token would need to be supplied in the token parameter position.

 `curl -s -u g9CZRkDEC5x8vfr96HMvkR3oiEiPLW:ECepRGahbgUCnwH5rCC7Xk3fdkBCKu --request GET http://www.digitalwizardry.ca:5001/api/jogs?token=8239B176-1F3D-4172-A8BD-AA6CF293A753`